 This TV automatically removes judder from any source, which helps with the appearance of motion in movies, and you don't need to turn on any setting for it to work.

-The TCL 6 Series Mini LED supports variable refresh rate technology to reduce screen tearing.
-It isn't advertised to support FreeSync, but strangely, when connected to a PC with a Radeon graphics card, FreeSync is enabled in the Radeon settings.
+The TCL R635 supports variable refresh rate technology to reduce screen tearing.
+The manufacturer doesn't advertise it as supporting FreeSync, but strangely, when connected to a PC with a Radeon graphics card, FreeSync is enabled in the Radeon settings.
 However, FreeSync doesn't work because there's still screen tearing.
-By connecting our Xbox One S, we were also able to confirm it supports VRR.

-The TCL R635 has a low input lag in Game Mode, although it's not as low as the lag on the TCL 6 Series/R625 2019, and it's a bit higher than some other TVs, including the newer TCL 6 Series/R646 2021 QLED.
+The TCL R635 has low input lag in Game Mode, although it's not as low as the lag on the TCL 6 Series/R625 2019, and it's a bit higher than many other TVs on the market.

-The TCL 55R635 displays proper chroma 4:4:4, which is important for reading text if you use it as a computer monitor.
-However, it only displays 4:4:4 with a 4k resolution.
-With a 1080p or 1440p resolution, text doesn't look clear because it doesn't display proper 4:4:4.
+The TV displays proper chroma 4:4:4, which is important for reading text if you use it as a PC monitor.
+However, it only displays 4:4:4 with a 4k resolution, so text doesn't look clear if you use the TV with a 1080p or 1440p resolution.

 The Composite In input needs an adapter.
 Unlike the TCL 6 Series/R625 2019, the TV doesn't come with one.